GRE testing will not be required for the Fall 2024 application process

 The Department of Anthropology reviews all applications together, approximately one month after each application deadline.
 You will receive decision letters shortly after the admissions committee meets.

 Additional Requirements and Information

 - The applicant must hold the bachelor's degree from an accredited U.S. institution or equivalent training at a foreign university.

 - Applicants must have adequate subject preparation in anthropology.
-If an applicant has fewer than 12 hours of anthropology, s/he must take a prerequisite leveling course the summer before the first year of study, ANTH 5000.
+If an applicant has fewer than 12 hours of anthropology, they must take a prerequisite leveling course the summer before the first year of study, ANTH 5000.
 If you need this prerequisite, you should to apply for the SUMMER term rather than Fall.
 This is particularly important for your Toulouse Graduate School application.

 - Core classes in the master's of applied anthropology program are restricted for majors in our program.